GhentCDH/Omeka-S-module-SplitFile/README.md

 a part of the ImageMagick suite of tools, and [pdfinfo](https://linux.die.net/man/1/pdfinfo), a part of the poppler-utils package.
-If the [Extract Text](https://github.com/omeka-s-modules/ExtractText) module is installed and active, this module will extract the page text from the original PDF file and set it to the the component JPG pages.
+If the [Extract Text](https://github.com/omeka-s-modules/ExtractText) module is installed and active, this module will extract the page text from the original PDF file and set them to the the component JPG pages.

 ### pdf

 Used to split PDF files into component PDF pages.
 Requires [pdfseparate](https://www.mankier.com/1/pdfseparate) and [pdfinfo](https://linux.die.net/man/1/pdfinfo), parts of the poppler-utils package.
-If the [Extract Text](https://github.com/omeka-s-modules/ExtractText) module is installed and active, it will automatically extract the page text from the original PDF file and set it to the the component PDF pages.
+If the [Extract Text](https://github.com/omeka-s-modules/ExtractText) module is installed and active, it will automatically extract the text from the component PDF pages.

 ## TIFF Splitters: